l3robot/ulavalSFM/INSTALL.md

 - Build ulavalSFM and install it in \<ulavalSFM_path\>/bin/ directory

 It could take a while.
 You can add more worker cores by changing the argument after _make -j_ in the script.

+Note that is better to install it with a package management system, but if you are on a supercomputer and thus you don't have the permission, this script can save you time.

 #### If you already have OpenCV on your computer: